STAFF AND BOARD MEMBERS

 • bring visibility to the organization and promote its profile.

-To perform the supervisory functions inherent in the position, other skills or knowledge may be required in accounting, management, research or economics, in the government, municipal, community, financial and business sectors.
+To fulfill the supervisory functions inherent in the position, additional skills or knowledge may be required in accounting, management, research, or economics, in the government, municipal, community, financial, and business sectors.

 Administrator nomination process

-The PRCDC's Board of Directors, with the general management, assess and make recommendations concerning the election and re-election of candidates by the PRCDC'S Board of Directors.
-The process that the Board of Direction usually follows during selection is as follows:
+The PRDC's Board of Directors, with the general management, assess and make recommendations concerning the election and re-election of candidates by the PRDC'S Board of Directors.
+The process that typically follows the Board of Directors during the selection is as follows:

-• Nomination: When a seat becomes vacant, the Board of Directors attempts to attract the right candidates for Board member positions.
-In accordance with the PRCDC's Statutes and Regulations and best practices, nominations for members of the Board of Directors are made as follows:
+Nomination: When a seat becomes vacant, the Board of Directors attempts to attract the right candidates for board member positions.
+In accordance with the PRDC's Statutes and Regulations and best practices, nominations for members of the Board of Directors are made as follows:

-• the candidate should be chosen, as much as possible, based on the seat they will occupy;
+• the candidates should be chosen, as much as possible, based on the seat they will occupy;

-• the candidate should be chosen, as much as possible, based on the region in which they reside;
+• the candidates should be chosen, as much as possible, based on the region in which they reside;

-• the candidate must have experience, knowledge and interest in or be involved in the sector they represent or a combination of these elements;
+• the candidates must have experience, knowledge, and interest in or be involved in the sector they represent, or a combination of these elements;

-• Evalutation: Once the list of candidates have been established for the vacant position, the Board of Directors meets to evaluate the candidates.
-When considering the composition and combination of skills, the committee members take the following points into consideration:
+Evaluation: Once the list of candidates for a vacant position is established, the Board of Directors meets to evaluate the applications.
+When examining the composition and combination of skills, committee members take the following points into consideration:

-• They need to determine whether the Board is lacking skills that could be essential to understanding and managing the organization's current and futures activities.
+• They need to determine whether the board is lacking skills that could prove essential for understanding and managing the organization's current and future activities.

-• It is important to have a very good knowledge of the Prescott-Russell territory, the key players in business and community development, the economic issues and the government progams and services.
+• It is important to have a very good knowledge of the Prescott and Russell territory, area, key players in business and community development, economic issues, and knowledge of government programs and services.